artic92/linkedin_profile/recommendations_given.md

 solutions to get the best out of the candidate.
 By conveying the right awareness and self-confidence, her role has been vital for the successful outcome of the interview.

+## Nadia Karrim

+Nadia supervised my team during the SSP.
+She is very meticulous and determined in completing the work in a timely manner.
+Regardless of her duties, Nadia was always keen to help and support everyone in the team.
+By conveying the right mix of motivation and discipline, her role has been vital for the group's success.

+## Alev Somnez

+I was fortunate enough to meet Alev during SSP21 in Strasbourg and then again at the Space Tech Expo in Bremen.
+I attended one of Alev's lectures and was thoroughly impressed by his teaching style and hands-on skills.

+Alev has a remarkable ability to simplify complex concepts and engage his audience.
+His profound expertise in space technology shines through as he effortlessly captivates the attention of his listeners and fosters an environment of active learning.

+Based on my interactions with Alev, I highly recommend him for teaching or related positions.
+His passion, knowledge, and approachability make him an exceptional asset.
+Undoubtedly, he will positively impact the learning experiences of those fortunate enough to learn from him.

+## Gloria Volohonsky

+Gloria's role as my teaching assistant during the Executive Space Course at ISU in Strasbourg left an indelible impression on me.
+Her remarkable knowledge and unwavering dedication to her students were truly commendable.
+Gloria's teaching skills were exemplary;
+she had a unique ability to simplify complex concepts and make them accessible to all participants.
+What struck me even more was her incredible patience in guiding us through the course.
+She displayed not only a profound passion for space but also an immense capacity for nurturing her students' growth.
+Beyond her professional role, Gloria's strength as a mother was also evident in her caring and supportive demeanour.
+She truly embodies the qualities of a dedicated educator and an exceptional individual.